sagrub/climate-memory/README.md

 ![Mockup](./assets/docs/mockup.png)

-Click <a href="https://brodsa.github.io/climate-memory/" target="_blank"> here </a> to view the website and to play the game!
+Follow the <a href="https://brodsa.github.io/climate-memory/" target="_blank"> link </a> to view the website and to play the game!

 ---